eg321/esp32-motorized-roller-blinds/README.md

 Only Button UP pin used.

-Optional support light sensor BH1750 on GPIO 5 pin Value can be obtained from MQTT topic ESP_blinds/chip_ID/out/lux
+Optional support light sensor BH1750 on GPIO 5 pin.
+Value can be obtained from MQTT topic ESP_blinds/chip_ID/out/lux